Adversarial Dependence Minimization: Abstract

 \section{Abstract}

-Many machine learning techniques rely on minimizing the covariance between output feature dimensions to extract minimally redundant representations from data.
-However, these methods do not eliminate all dependencies/redundancies, as linearly uncorrelated variables can still exhibit nonlinear relationships.
-This work provides a differentiable and scalable algorithm for dependence minimization that goes beyond linear pairwise decorrelation.
-Our method employs an adversarial game where small networks identify dependencies among feature dimensions, while the encoder exploits this information to reduce dependencies.
-We provide empirical evidence of the algorithm's convergence and demonstrate its utility in three applications: extending PCA to nonlinear decorrelation, improving the generalization of image classification methods, and preventing dimensional collapse in self-supervised representation learning.
+Minimally redundant representations are typically learned by minimizing feature covariance.
+However, covariance-based methods fail to eliminate all dependencies/redundancies, as linearly uncorrelated variables can still exhibit nonlinear relationships.
+To address this, we introduce \ADM, a differentiable algorithm that minimizes statistical dependence between feature dimensions through an adversarial game: auxiliary networks identify dependencies, while the encoder removes them.
+We prove that mutual independence is achieved at the global optimum, empirically verify convergence, and study three potential applications: extending PCA to nonlinear decorrelation, improving generalization in image classification, and preventing dimensional collapse in self-supervised learning.
+By promoting statistically independent representations, \ADM{} paves the way for learning more robust, compressed, and generalizable representations across diverse applications.